 This course aims to provide you with a deeper understanding of the role of ethics in international affairs.
 It does not seek to convert you to a particular perspective, opinion, or viewpoint.
 Instead, the goal is to equip you with the ability to apply ethical principles to international phenomena.
 To accomplish this goal, this course will focus on developing and strengthening your writing, analytical, critical thinking, and public speaking skills.

-By the end of this course, students will:
+By the end of this course, you will be able to:

-Prerequisites: A basic knowledge of international politics is the only prerequisite.
+A basic knowledge of international politics.